Glass

 Empire.
 In Germany that term was used for glossy and transparent amber,

 which was mainly used - as early glass was too - in jewels.
 The optical and physical properties of glass make it suitable for applications such as flat glass, container glass, optoelectronics material, laboratory equipment, thermal insulator (glass wool), reinforcement fiber (glass-reinforced plastic, glass fiber reinforced concrete), art and - off course - optics.
 But, unfortunately, not all glass can be used for photography.
 The mixture of various components - often a well-kept secret - is very important.
 From its start in 1917 Nikon is able to melt its own glass.
 This ability was even strengthened when Nikon took over Hikari* Glass Co. in 2004.
 This glass manufacturer, founded in 1962, is specialized in making glass at relatively low temperatures, at which it is possible to mould glass.
 Nowadays Nikon Corporation can make glass from a wide choice of nearly 300 different components and/or ingredients. * Hikari = Japanese for 'light'.
 Glass ingredients.
 Pure silica (SiO2) has a "glass melting point" of over 2300 °C (4200 °F).
 While pure silica can be made into glass for special applications other substances are added to common glass to simplify processing.
 One is sodium carbonate (Na2CO3), which lowers the melting point to about 1500 °C (2700 °F) in soda-lime glass; "soda" refers to the original source of sodium carbonate in the soda ash obtained from certain plants.
-However, the soda makes the glass water soluble, which is usually undesirable, so lime {calcium oxide (CaO), generally obtained from limestone}, some magnesium oxide (MgO) and aluminium oxide (Al2O3) are added to provide for a better chemical durability.
+However, the soda makes the glass water soluble, which is usually undesirable, so lime {calcium oxide (CaO), generally obtained from limestone}, some magnesium oxide (MgO) and aluminum oxide (Al2O3) are added to provide for a better chemical durability.
 The resulting glass contains about 70 to 74% silica by weight and is called a soda-lime glass.
 Soda-lime glasses account for about 90% of manufactured glass.
 It is, however, not suitable for photographic lenses.
 As well as soda and lime, most common glass has other ingredients added to change its properties.
 Lead glass, such as lead crystal or flint glass, is more 'brilliant' because the increased refractive index** causes noticeably more "sparkles", while boron may be added to change the thermal and electrical properties, as in Pyrex.
 Adding barium also increases the refractive index.
-Thorium oxide gives glass a high refractive index and low dispersion, and was formerly used in producing high-quality lenses (e.g. Canon 1.2/55 mm.), but due to its radioactivity it has been replaced by lanthanum oxide in modern glasses.
+Thorium oxide gives glass a high refractive index and low dispersion, and was formerly used in producing high-quality lenses (e.g. early versions of the Nikkor 1.4/35mm.), but due to its radioactivity it has been replaced by lanthanum oxide in modern glasses.
 Nikon’s famous ED-glass (ED = extra dispersion) has a high content of lanthanum oxide.
 Large amounts of iron are used in glass that absorbs infrared energy, such as heat absorbing filters for movie projectors, while cerium (IV) oxide can be used for glass that absorbs UV wavelengths (biologically damaging ionizing radiation).
 In August 2010 Nikon introduced - with the wide-range Zoom-Nikkor 4.5-5.6/55-300 mm. - a new type of optical element: HRI (High Refractive Index) element which "offers the same benefits as multiple elements made of standard optical glass" as Nikon's press release explains.
-"It compensates plane curvature and spheric aberration", without mentioning whether this element is made of glass or some other material.
+"It compensates plane curvature and spherical aberration", without mentioning whether this element is made of glass or some other material.
+Finally, fining agents such as sodium sulfate, sodium chloride, or antimony oxide are added to reduce the bubble content in the glass.

 Flint & Crown In most older and modern lenses flint glass and crown glass are widely used.
 Flint glass